 - Innovation and entrepreneurship

 - Industry case studies

 - Reduced toxicity in products such as volatile organic compound reduction in solvents, water-based automotive trim adhesives, and elimination of fluorinated surfactants in fire suppression.

-This year's conference will strive to be ZERO WASTE.
-All food waste collected from the conference will be shipped to the Anaerobic Digester located just 4 miles away on South Campus where it will converted to energy.
-MSU faculty, staff and students will discuss this initiative in a breakout session and with student posters.
+This year's conference will strove to be ZERO WASTE.
+All food waste collected from the conference was shipped to the Anaerobic Digester located just 4 miles away on South Campus where it was converted to energy.
+MSU faculty, staff and students discussed this initiative in a breakout session and with student posters.